Paraboly/Permission-Documentation/README.md

 # Permission Documentation

   Permission documantation by examples, encodes and CHMOD system.

+ ### **One and Only Important Note:**
  Permission algorithm works from top to bottom !

 ## Example Data as JSON
 ```js